void

 Bruck an der Leitha is mentioned 37 times in The Good Soldier Švejk.

-Bruck an der Leitha plays a crucial role in the novel as roughly one eight of the plot takes place here and in the Hungarian twin town Királyhida.
+Bruck an der Leitha plays a crucial role in the novel as roughly one eighth of the plot takes place here and in the Hungarian twin town Királyhida.

 Background

 Bruck an der Leitha is a town by the river Leitha in Lower Austria.
 Only the river separates it from Bruckneudorf (until 1921 Királyhida) in Burgenland.
-The river was at that time an even more important administrative divide than now; it separated the two parts of the Dual Monarchy, Cisleithanien and Transleithanien.
+The river was, at that time, an even more important administrative divide than now; it separated the two parts of the Dual Monarchy, Cisleithania and Transleithania.

 The two towns are often confused, and for understandable reasons.
-It is and was one single conurbation and both Bruck-Királyhida pályaudvar and Brucker Lager were actually located in Királyhida.
-The latter was originally a mere suburb of Bruck but the two places became separated when Ausgleich resulted in a new state border between them.
+It is and was a single conurbation, and both Bruck-Királyhida pályaudvar and Brucker Lager were actually located in Királyhida.
+The latter was originally a mere suburb of Bruck, but the two places became separated when Ausgleich resulted in a new state border between them.

 IR.
 91 and Hašek in Bruck-Királyhida

 Jaroslav Hašek was one of the soldiers who was transferred, exactly as described in the novel.
 He was assigned to the XII.
-Marschbataillon which consisted of four march companies.
-His company commander was Rudolf Lukas, the march battalion was commanded by Franz Wenzel.
-The march battalion departed for the front 30 June 1915, at 8:15 PM[a].
+Marschbataillon, which consisted of four march companies.
+His company commander was Rudolf Lukas, and the march battalion was commanded by Franz Wenzel.
+The march battalion departed for the front on 30 June 1915, at 8:15 PM[a].

-Hašek reportdely tried to avoid the departure and went missing for three days.
-During the month here he was often drunk and was from time to time arrested and brought to Hauptwache to sober up[c].
+Hašek reportedly tried to avoid the departure and went missing for three days.
+During the month here, he was often drunk and was, from time to time, arrested and brought to Hauptwache to sober up[c].

 Military

-In accordance with the recruitment districts infantrymen from Bruck an der Leitha were usually assigned to Infanterieregiment Nr.
+Per the recruitment districts, infantrymen from Bruck an der Leitha were usually assigned to Infanterieregiment Nr.
 84 (Wien) or k.k.
 Landwehrinfanterieregiment Nr.
 1 (Wien).

 Quote(s) from the novel